c3se/alvis-intro/tutorial/4_checkpointing/README.md

   be able to resume your job at the last checkpoint instead of starting over from the beginning.
 * easier debugging of your model.
-If your model introduces strange behavior at some point in trainng it can be very useful to checkpoint at regular intervals and inspect the progress.
+If your model introduces strange behavior at some point in training it can be very useful to checkpoint at regular intervals and inspect the progress.
 * models or weights for e.g. transfer learning.
 * sharing and/or collaboration.